coyotespike/coyotespike.github.io/_posts/2016-04-18-BlockchainandDIYbio.md

 Figshare and Dataverse function like GitHub in that they are repositories for open data, and also say they assist with publication venues.

 OSF appears to be related to [The Center for Open Science](https://cos.io/).
-It's a full-fledged scientific project management platform, which assists in finding and citing other projects.
+Open Science Framework deserves a section of its own really: it's a full-fledged scientific project management platform, which assists in finding and citing other projects.
+In fact, while I delved into the blockchain above, OSF boasts undeletable preregistration, in addition to its host of integrations (Box, Drobbox, GitHub, Amazon S3), wiki, privacy settings, citation assistance, and more, all for free!

 ### Open access, post-pub peer review